mariam-lakhsassi/textra_health_docs/docs/source/east.rst

 Introduction
 ------------

 EAST (Efficient and Accurate Scene Text Detector) is a deep learning-based algorithm for detecting text in images.
-It is designed to localize text regions by directly predicting bounding boxes (either rotated rectangles or quadrilaterals) without the need for intermediate region proposals.
+It is designed to localize text regions by directly predicting bounding boxes .
 EAST is particularly effective for detecting text in natural scenes and scanned documents.

 Key Features:
 - Detects text of arbitrary orientation.

 - Produces rotated or rectangular bounding boxes.

 - Fast and accurate, suitable for real-time applications.

 Model Architecture